MrSquaare/expo-unistyles-repro/README.md

 ## Bugs encountered

-- Reloading the app (using `r` in the terminal) makes the insets disappear.
+- Reloading the app (using `r` in the terminal) makes the Mini Runtime lose top and bottom insets (status bar height and navigation bar height) values.
-- Reloading the app (using `r` in the terminal) makes sometimes the app crash.
+- ~~Reloading the app (using `r` in the terminal) makes sometimes the app crash.~~ Fixed by `3.0.0-nightly-20250613`